radioglaciology/uhd_radar/README.md

 ### Running the code

 In most cases, all the necessary parts of the workflow can be done together by running the `run_default.sh` script.
+To run this script, you need to create a directory within `sdr/` named `/build` (should be `sdr/build`).

 Any arguments passed to the script will be passed along to each of the three component pieces (pre-processing, SDR code, and post-processing).
 In particular, all scripts accept a path to a configuration YAML.
 You can run an experiment defined by a particular YAML file like this: